greenwood-suzanne/hot_METS/Sample_Pipeline/README.md

 The pipeline is broken into 2 R scripts that can be run in command line.

 # Part I:
-Analyzes the quality of the raw sequencing reads and outputs quality profiles for each appropriately-named file in the working directory.
+Analyzes the quality of the raw sequencing reads and outputs quality profiles for each appropriately-named file in the working directory, filters and trims the reads in all files, outputs quality profiles for the filtered data, and creates a new folder within the working directory called Filtered which contains the filtered reads.

 	output files are .png format, and appear in a newly created folder within the provided working directory, Output.
 	Output file names: fqual.png -- forward read quality profile rqual.png -- reverse read quality profile
+			   filtFqual.png -- quality profile of filtered forward files filtRqual.png -- quality profile of filtered reverse files

 To run Part I: